Lover, You Should've Come Over

+"Lover, You Should've Come Over" is a song by American singer-songwriter Jeff Buckley.
+It is the seventh track on his only studio album Grace, which was released on August 23, 1994, by Columbia Records.

+Music and lyrics

+Musically, "Lover, You Should've Come Over" is a folk-pop and soul ballad.
+The song has a length of 6:43, and is composed in 6/8 time and the key of D major.
+It moves at a tempo of 120 beats per minute, and Buckley's vocal range spans more than two octaves, from B3 to D6.
+The song begins with a harmonium passage.

-"Lover, You Should've Come Over" is the seventh track on Jeff Buckley's album Grace.
-Inspired by the ending of the relationship between Buckley and Rebecca Moore, it concerns the despondency of a young man growing older, finding that his actions represent a perspective he feels that he should have outgrown.
+Inspired by the ending of the relationship between Buckley and Rebecca Moore, the lyrics concern the despondency of a young man growing older, finding that his actions represent a perspective he feels that he should have outgrown.
 Biographer and critic David Browne describes the lyrics as "confused and confusing" and the music as "a languid beauty".

+Release

+On August 23, 2019–the 25th anniversary of the release of Grace–Columbia/Legacy Recordings published unreleased footage of Buckley performing the song on February 19, 1994, at Middle East in Cambridge, Massachusetts.

+Cover versions

-The song was covered by the English jazz pianist songwriter Jamie Cullum on his 2003 album Twentysomething, and has also been covered live by American singer-songwriter John Mayer, Australian singer-songwriter Matt Corby, and English rock band Nothing But Thieves.
+The song was covered by the English jazz pianist songwriter Jamie Cullum on his 2003 album Twentysomething.
+It has also been covered live by Australian singer-songwriter Matt Corby, English rock band Nothing But Thieves, and American singer-songwriter John Mayer, who named it the best song of all time in a 2003 interview with Rolling Stone's Austin Scaggs.
 The song was also featured in the third episode of the ABC series FlashForward titled "137 Sekunden".
-The song was covered by Natalie Maines on her 2013 solo album Mother.
+The song was covered by Natalie Maines on her 2013 solo album Mother, with NPR's Ann Powers calling it "the sort of careening soul-metal epic that few vocalists even dare to attempt".
 American singer Nikka Costa included a version of the song on her 2017 album Underneath and in Between.
 In 2021, Joey Landreth (of The Bros.
 Landreth) released his cover version.